peterwang45a/popl-2020-artifact/README.md

 * g++: for compiling C++ sources
 *	An environment capable of running Bash
 *	Matlab (make sure that the “matlab” command is enabled in the terminal.
 In Ubuntu this can be done by installing the “matlab-support” package)

+## Compilation
+To compile the codes, open a terminal in the “Tool” folder and run this command: <br>
+./compile.sh <br>
+You need to have a C++-11-compliant version of g++ installed.

+# Correspondence between the Paper and the Artifact
+The file “example name.pdf” contains a description of the correspondence between the example programs in the artifact and those in the paper (see Table 2 and 3 in Section 9.2).

+# Obtaining the Results Reported in the Paper
+To obtain all the results reported in the paper, simply open a terminal in the “Tool” folder and run the following command:<br>
+./main-experiment.sh <br>
+When the execution ends, all obtained results will be available in the “Outputs” folder.
+These results match Tables 2 and 3 in our paper.